 Renting gear at Park City Mountain can be fairly painless with their seamless online reservation service with Rentskis.com

 .
 With two slopeside pickup locations or complimentary delivery to your hotel or condo, there is no faster way to get to the slopes.
 You can also earn a discount by reserving in advance.
-The resort offers a ton of choices for guests including Rossignol, K2, Salomon, Atomic, and Head.
 There are rental shops located at both Park City Mountain Village and Canyons Village.
-Guests can pick up, return, or exchange gear at either shop and take advantage of the free ski valet service.
+Guests can pick up, return or exchange gear at either shop and take advantage of the free ski valet service.

 Just steps from the Payday lift at the Park City Mountain Village, Legacy Sports

 can be found in the lower level of the Legacy Lodge.
 From the Canyons Village, the Canyon Mountain Sports

 Rental shop is adjacent to the Red Pine Gondola.
 Both shops can also perform full-service tuning and repair.
 While there are countless shops located in and around the town of Park City, it’s a cinch to rent directly from the mountain and exchange your gear from either base area should conditions change.